 The team consists of control engineers and systems/software and compiler specialists whose goal is to bring to concurrent software the benefits that classical control brought to physical systems.
 The Gadara project is the intersection of concurrent software and control engineering.
 Gadara uses discrete control theory (DCT) to analyze concurrent software and automatically repair an important class of concurrency bugs: deadlocks involving standard synchronization primitives, including circular-mutex-wait deadlocks.
 Because Gadara rests on a rigorous theoretical foundation, it can decompose the practical goal of deadlock elimination into well-studied formal problems, leverage a large body of proven methods, and deliver hard safety/correctness and performance guarantees.

-Gadara is generously supported by an Open Innovation Award from Hewlett-Packard and the National Science Foundation under grant CCF-0819882.
+Gadara was generously supported by an Open Innovation Award from Hewlett-Packard and by the National Science Foundation under grant CCF-0819882 in the period 2008-2012.